Jennifer Carnahan: 2022 congressional special election

 On March 16, 2022, after the death of her husband, U.S. Representative Jim Hagedorn, Carnahan announced her candidacy in the special election to fill his seat in Minnesota's 1st congressional district.
 She said, "In the final weeks before his passing, Jim told me to keep forging ahead, to keep reaching my dreams, and to win this seat. [...]
 Jim was my best friend and the love of my life, and it is his blessing that strengthens me for the challenges ahead.
 I am committed to continuing my husband's legacy of fighting to secure the border, defending conservative values, safeguarding the integrity of our elections, and serving the people of Minnesota's First Congressional District."
 Carnahan came in third in the Republican primary, receiving 2,887 votes (8.0%).
 Brad Finstad won the primary with 13,695 votes (38.1%).

 Mayor of Nisswa

 In August 2024, Carnahan announced her candidacy for mayor of Nisswa, Minnesota.
 On November 5, she was elected to that office with 54.2% of the vote.

+In late 2025, the Nisswa city council asked Carnahan to resign based on her conduct in a dispute with a resident whom she has accused of physically assaulting her.
+The resident has denied the allegations and prosecutors have twice declined to press charges.
+After Carnahan refused to resign, the council passed vote of no confidence in January 2026 and removed her from city committees.
+She remains acting mayor and intends to complete her term.